xiaoylu/leetcode_category/MergeSort/Readme.md

     }
 ```

-Such problems does not care about the position of the pairs.
+Such problems do not care about the position of the pairs.
 The `j > i` could be possibly anywhere after `i`.
 This is the KEY feature, so we insert the elements one-by-one, sort the arrays after 'i' and search for those valid `j`s.
 Of course, balanced BST would work for this purpose, but it requires extra code to store the size of each tree branch.

 Merge sort avoids extra data structure for this.
 For problems like these, Segment Tree and Binary Indexed Tree are also good choices.
 But for code interviews, merge sort code is easier and you can mention ST, BIT to get more credits.